The Ingenium Academy is running a conducting course this summer for budding 14-18 year-old conductors

 In 2018, we are offering two separate weeks of our conducting programme.
 The first week is for students with a modest amount of experience.
 The second week is for more advanced students with considerable experience.
 Students may attend the two weeks consecutively.

-Dates for the 2018 Conducting programme will be confirmed soon.
+Dates for the 2018 Conducting programme are as follows:

 Our conducting programme encompasses all the essential rehearsal and performance aspects for young conductors.
 Each day will comprise a full warm up followed by individual and group tuition across the following areas: